danluo7/hingtgen_rnaseq/README.md

     zcat MS001_1_S1_R1_001.fastq.gz | head -n 8   /take note of the barcode used, will need this to generate the hisat2 bam files later.

+## download precomputed hisat2 index and also hg38 human reference

 Sources for obtaining gene annotation files formatted for HISAT2: HISAT2 Precomputed Genome Index (used by Andrew in Hingtgen's lab) available from their FTP site ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/data/

     wget ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/data/hg38.tar.gz